omnimod/PCoIPLogAnalyzer/README.md

 Added support for Horizon Agent v5.3 and 6.x logs.

+Added support to export report to the CSV format.

 v1.1 - Fixed display of audio/image/other traffic RX and TX statistics.

 v1.0 - Initial release.